mIRC-Scripters/mirckb/docs/source/intermediate/matching_tools.rst

 A regular expression is a pattern that is matched against a subject string from left to right.
 Most characters stand for themselves in a pattern, and match the corresponding characters in the subject.

-As a trivial example, the pattern “The quick brown fox” matches a portion of a subject string that is identical to itself.
+As a trivial example, the pattern "The quick brown fox" matches a portion of a subject string that is identical to itself.

 The power of regular expressions comes from the ability to include alternatives and repetitions in the pattern.